toooch/vinstaller/README.md

 ## Features
 - Update your Valheim+ with one click
 - Install an auto-updater to keep your Valheim+ up-to-date at all times
-- (WIP) Client-side plugin management
+- Client-side plugin management
-- (WIP) Easy plugin management depending on the server's plugins
+- Easy plugin management depending on the server's plugins
 - (WIP) Valheim+ version selector

 ## How to use